cladur/cladur.github.io/content/projects/silence/index.md

 ### Editor

 We created a custom editor for our game, which we used to create the levels and set the relations between the entities.
-It's interface is created using the Dear ImGui library.
+It's interface was created using the Dear ImGui library.

 #### Basic Features

 {{< video src="videos/editor_usage.webm" type="video/webm" preload="auto" autoplay="1" loop="1" muted="1">}}

-Our editor allows the user to create and delete entities and manage their parent-child relationships.
+Our editor allows the user to create and delete entities as well as manage their parent-child relationships.
-You can freely add and remove components from entities, such as models, colliders, lights and etc.
+They can also add or remove components from entities, such as models, colliders, lights and etc.

-Some of the features include:
+Some of the features present in the editor are:

 - Mouse Picker -- selecting entities by clicking on them (done by rendering entities IDs to a texture and reading the pixel under the cursor),
 - Gizmos -- with the use of ImGuizmo library,